Letitbe133/js-dojo/README.md

 # 11 - Letter changes

-Write a function that will accept a **string** as paramater and return a lower case string in which each character of the original string will be replaced by the next character in the alphabet (ex: a will become b), and each vowel will be capitalized.
+Write a function that will accept a **string** as parameter and return a lower case string in which each character of the original string will be replaced by the next character in the alphabet (ex: a will become b), and each vowel will be capitalized.
 If there is a **z** in the original string, it should become **a**

 > ex :